 Of course, some people love cooking on gas.
 So, unless there is an incentive in place to replace a gas cooker, they won’t be phased out completely any time soon.

 What’s the Issue with Gas Cookers?

 The big problem with gas cookers is that they burn fossil fuels.
 This makes them different to electric cookers, which can be powered by renewable sources.
 So, they’re in the same boat as gas boilers.

 Now, gas is a bit cleaner than coal, but it is still very bad for the environment.
 Plus, the UK government has made a commitment to reducing the country’s emissions.
 A commitment that is legally binding, by the way.
 This means that the number of new houses that will be connected to the gas grid should be reduced in the next few years.

 This means, of course, that gas cookers and boilers will no longer be viable in those homes.
 The housing developers will then have to install alternative cookers like induction of electric cookers in the homes instead.

 To summarise, it looks likely that the government will phase out gas cookers and boilers at some point.
 This will mean that new houses won’t be connected to the gas grid, and alternatives for cooking and heat will be used instead.

 For homeowners already using gas, they will likely create an incentive scheme for you to switch to an electric cooker and boiler.

-As of right now, though, there is no official plan to phase out or ban gas cookers.
-We consumers are phasing out gas cookers ourselves.
+As of right now though, there is no official plan to phase out or ban gas cookers.
+We consumers are phasing out gas cookers ourselves instead.

-With the introduction of induction and other electric cooker technology being the best and most energy efficient on the market, the cooker companies and us are really doing the government’s job for them.
+With the introduction of induction and other electric cooker technology being the best and most energy efficient on the market, the cooker companies and ourselves are really doing the government’s job for them.